Untersuchungen über die Bedeutung der Deszendenztheorie für die Psychologie: The purpose of the book

 Ettlinger's religious but critical views of psychology and philosophy are reflected in a quoted bible verse above the preface of the book:

 He expresses his opinion that the advances in experimental psychology, made in the previous century, do not allow for the use of an often ambiguous "popular psychology", in trying to answer the important philosophical and scientific questions around the implications of common descent for psychology.
 The book aims at creating such an approach to the theory of common descent.
 Ettlinger further describes that the book was not entirely unique in its content as similar points had been raised by Carl Stumpf and Oswald Külpers before the book could be published.
 Despite having published the work for a Catholic organization, Ettlinger describes his intent as an objective examination of the theory of common descent unaffected by the broader philosophical and theological attempts to answer the world riddles.
 This objective writing style Ettlinger exhibits and his agreeable treatment of intellectual opponents have been notice in many of his other works as well.

 Contents

 Structure

 The book is structured in a preface, an introduction and three chapters.
-While clarifying the aim of the book in the preface, the introduction focusses on the origins and problems of the theory of common descent and presents a criticism of darwinian selection as a solution to these problems.
-The first chapter focusses on the possible value and limitations of the theory for psycholog, creating a basis for the following discussion.
+While clarifying the aim of the book in the preface, the introduction focuses on the origins and problems of the theory of common descent and presents a criticism of Darwinian selection as a solution to these problems.
+The first chapter focuses on the possible value and limitations of the theory for psychology, creating a basis for the following discussion.
 The second and third chapters focus on how consciousness can be determined and how learning and memory in animals may allow for the examination of animal consciousness respectively.
 In the fourth chapter Ettlinger examines the characteristics of animal consciousness with regards to self-awareness while he highlights the defining characteristics of human consciousness in the fifth chapter.
 The last chapter draws a conclusion about the use of the theory of common descent in psychology.